MacOS Mojave

 macOS Mojave (/moʊˈhɑːvi, mə-/ mo-HAH-vee; version 10.14) is the fifteenth major release of macOS, Apple's desktop operating system for Macintosh computers. macOS Mojave was announced at Apple's Worldwide Developers Conference on June 4, 2018, and was released to the public on September 24.
 The operating system's name refers to the Mojave Desert, continuing the use of California-themed names that began with OS X Mavericks.
 It succeeded macOS High Sierra and was followed by macOS Catalina. macOS Mojave is the last version of macOS that features the iTunes and Dashboard apps.

-macOS Mojave brings several iOS apps to the desktop operating system, including Apple News, Voice Memos, and Home.
-It also includes a more comprehensive "dark mode", is the final version of macOS to support 32-bit application software, is the last version of the macOS capable of being booted from an HFS+ partition without third-party patching, and is also the last version of macOS to support the iPhoto app, which had already been superseded in OS X Yosemite (10.10) by the newer Photos app.
+macOS Mojave brings several iOS apps to the desktop operating system, including Apple News, Voice Memos, and Home, as well as a more comprehensive "dark mode".
+Additionally, it is the final version of macOS to support 32-bit application software, is the last version of the macOS capable of being booted from an HFS+ partition without third-party patching, and is also the last version of macOS to support the iPhoto app, which had already been superseded in OS X Yosemite (10.10) by the newer Photos app.

 macOS Mojave was well received and was supplemented by point releases after launch.